Proven-Paradox/shaper-system/Handbook.md

 An Ability that normally only uses the listed Major or Minor Action, but that is improved if you also use your second Action on it, representing taking the time to do it right.

 ### Cooldown
-An Ability that, once used, cannot be used again for some duration, listed in the Ability.
+An Ability or Lesson with a Cooldown cannot be used again for the listed duration.
 Cooldowns decrease by 1 at [Round Start](#round-start).

 ### Upkeep
 Any Ability with an Upkeep in its cost requires the given cost to be paid at [Round Start](#round-start).
 As long as the Upkeep is paid, the Ability has no duration.
 (To clarify; the listed cost is paid when the action starting it is taken, and the Upkeep cost is paid on all subsequent rounds.)